9 September 2025

 Cllr Bain and Cllr Jennings were unable to attend the meeting and had sent valid apologies.

-Action: The Council RESOLVED to accept Cllr Bian and Cllr Jennings’ apologies.
+Action: The Council RESOLVED to accept Cllr Bain and Cllr Jennings’ apologies.
 Proposed by Cllr Trolley, seconded by Cllr Harrison and approved unanimously.

 2. To receive declarations of interest and to consider applications for dispensations in relation to DPIs.
 Disclosure of Pecuniary and Non-Pecuniary Interests is to be in accordance with the Localism Act 2011 and to consider any applications for dispensations in relation to DPIs.